Flag of the European Union EU Clinical Trials Register Help

 End point description

 A full physical examination will be performed with a thorough review of body systems.
 Physical examinations will include a review of the patient’s general appearance, neurological examination, as well as evaluation of the body systems.
 Any abnormal change in findings will be recorded as an adverse event (AE).
 The Safety Analysis Set consisted of all prospective participants who received any amount of investigational product (IP).
+As pre-specified in the SAP, descriptive analysis for this outcome measure was planned only for the reported arm, which included all treated participants in this study.

 End point type